safr-ai-lab/pandora-llm/README.md

 `pandora_llm` is a red-teaming library against Large Language Models (LLMs) that assesses their vulnerability to train data leakage.
 It provides a unified [PyTorch](https://pytorch.org/) API for evaluating **membership inference attacks (MIAs)** and **training data extraction**.

 You can read our [paper](https://arxiv.org/abs/2402.17012) and [website](https://safr-ai.quarto.pub/pandora/) for a technical introduction to the subject.
+Please refer to the [documentation](https://pandora-llm.readthedocs.io/en/latest/) for the API reference as well as tutorials on how to use this codebase.

 `pandora_llm` abides by the following core principles: